TryGhost/docs/content/concepts/routing.md

 ### data

-The `data` property is used to fetch resources using Ghost’s API for use in the collection's template.
+The `data` property is used to fetch resources using Ghost’s API for use in the route or collection's template.
 This property can fetch arbitrary posts, pages, tags and authors to be made available in a handlebars template, avoiding the need to use `{{get}}` everywhere.

 Another important use for the `data` property is to associate resources with particular URLs so that accessing a resource from a different URL automatically redirects, avoiding duplicate content and confusing site structures.